DigitalProductschool/AgenticAICoach/README.md

-# 🚀 Agentic AI Coach: Atlast of Open-Source Agentic Coaches for AI Entrepreneurs
+# 🚀 Atlas of Open-Source Agentic Coaches for AI Entrepreneurs

 AI entrepreneurship is a journey—one filled with rapid innovation, tough decisions, and constant adaptation.
 As AI entrepreneurs, we **navigate multiple landscapes**, from problem-solution fit to rapid prototyping, user experience of AI features, and ethical AI considerations.